in Other Battery Technologies

 Liquid tin bismuth battery for grid-scale energy storage

-A team at University of Kentucky have patented a liquid metal battery using tin and bismuth electrodes, with molten zinc chloride, for grid-scale storage.
+A team at University of Kentucky have patented a liquid metal battery using tin and bismuth electrodes, with molten zinc chloride, for grid-scale energy storage.
 The Liquid Metal Battery (LMB) concept is decades old but has been first re-invented in modern times by...